tillbaum/pytiba/README.md

 Select a Sheet in the ProjectBrowser and hit the Sheet-Dublicate-Button. \
 __Video:__ (https://www.youtube.com/watch?v=sUjJq2U34tg)

-### Delete
+### Delete SystemCategoryTypes
-Easily delete NOT needed FamilyTypes of SystemCategories like "not needed" Texnotes, CAD-imported LineStyles, Filled Regions, GenericAnnotations) in your current Revit-Project and clean it up.\
+Easily delete NOT needed FamilyTypes of SystemCategories like "not needed" Texnotes, CAD-imported LineStyles, Filled Regions, GenericAnnotations in your current Revit-Project and clean it up.\
 __Video:__ (https://youtu.be/rk5dsa-9PH0)